CBIIT/bento-docs/source/configuration/data-access-request-service.md

 Access to data can be specified and controlled at the node-level and requires configuration of the following parameters:
 1. Edit file: `$(src)/bento-frontend/src/bento/siteWideConfig.js`
 2. Update fields: node_level_access, node_name, and node_label

-#### Node-Level_Access
-    * Acceptable values are True or False.
-The default value is True.
-    * If value is True, data access is controlled at the node-level and the node Node Name and Node Displayed Label parameters must be specified
-    * If value is False, there is no ability to control data access at the node-level and instead users will either have access to all of the data or none of the data based upon authentication and authorization

-#### Node_Name
-    * The node in the data model that is used to govern the granularity of data access
-    * Acceptable values are any node in the data model (ie. Program, project, study, trial, etc.).
-The default is Arm.

-#### Node_Label
-    * The value displayed on the user interface that is used to govern the granularity of data access
-    * Acceptable values are any string with a max length of 30 characters.
-The default is Study Arm(s).

 3. Example:

 ```javascript